Arcadia-Science/accounting-for-nonlinear-phenotypes/01_code/python/README.md

 ```
 python3 autoencoder_denoise_nohup.py --dataset_path [path to data folder]
 ```

+The output is a single tab separated line organized as follows:
+[probability of pleiotropy] [probability of interaction] [number of phenotypes predicted] [number of phenotypes analyzed] [mean absolute percentage error averaged across phenotypes] [pearsons r correlation between real phenotypes and predicted phenotypes averaged across phenotypes] [individual pearsons r for all phenotypes] [individual MAPE for all phenotypes]

 ### [batch_runner.py](batch_runner.py)
 This is a script for parallelizing and running the autoencoder_denoise_nohup.py script.
 It is the script that was used to create the 30->5, 20->5, 10->5, and 5->5 phenotype predictions that are presented in the pub. <br>